acegreen/Bitcoin-Sample-iOS-App/README.md

 ## BitLive

-This sample app was created when I received a test challenge to complete.
-My focus was on details and to avoid reinventing the wheel unless neccessary.
+BitLive is a simple app that displays Bitcoin's current price as well as a 28 day historic chart in USD, GDP & EUR.
+It was created when I received a challenge to complete.
+My focus was on details and to avoid reinventing the wheel unless necessary.
 I took advantage of 3 mainstream libraries to complete the task and focused my attention to the design and details such as unit/UI testing, color theme, animation for visual appeal and creating a catchy icon.

-PS I was not selected to proceed further based on this.
-Request for additional feedback went unanswered so I'm unable to say why.
-Note: This repo has evolved since my submission

 ## Screenshots